 Classroom lectures, demonstrations, role playing, laboratory exercises and mock scene processing.
 Students will also process three crime scenes in preparation for their attendance to Crime Scene II.

 Students will be introduced to and practice the skills needed to recognize the full informational value of evidence at the scene.
 The student will be acquainted with techniques of searching, documentation and packaging of evidence, as well as the legal aspects of scene investigation.

-Applicants must be employed in a forensic laboratory as a criminalist or forensic scientist in an accredited laboratory.
+Applicants must be employed in an accredited forensic laboratory as a criminalist or forensic scientist.